-From this list, his position is clear that the trauma has to be revisited in more than the logical brain "The fundamental issue in resolving traumatic stress is to restore the proper balance between the rational and emotional part of the brain." (p.
-205) Breathing for hyperarousal, mindfulness to strengthen core of self awareness, relationships through good support networks and other ways of recovery through social connection are all useful.
-Thus he recommends clients choose a trauma therapist who is educated about the impact of child abuse and neglect and has a variety of techniques to stabilize and calm, help lay the trauma to rest, and reconnect people to others, with no one treatment of choice.
+His position is clear that the trauma has to be revisited in more than the logical brain "The fundamental issue in resolving traumatic stress is to restore the proper balance between the rational and emotional part of the brain." (p.
+205) Breathing for hyperarousal, mindfulness to strengthen core of self awareness, relationships through good support networks and other ways of recovery through social connection are all important approaches.
+Thus he recommends clients choose a trauma therapist who is educated about the impact of child abuse and neglect and has a variety of techniques to stabilize and calm, help lay the trauma to rest, and reconnect people to others, not advocating just one treatment of choice.

-This chapter continues with the variety of ways on his 'menu' of healing, including the body as the bridge to language, putting words to nonverbal experiences, as well as yoga, EMDR, Schwartz's Internal Family Systems, Pesso's PBSP psychomotor therapy, neurofeedback, movement, theater, and dance.
-While we may not have the resources that Van der Kolk has at his Center, we can incorporate what we can as we continue to learn how to most effectively treat our clients.
+This chapter continues with the variety of approaches on his 'menu' of healing, including the body as the bridge to language, putting words to nonverbal experiences, as well as yoga, EMDR, Schwartz's Internal Family Systems, Pesso's PBSP psychomotor therapy, neurofeedback, movement, theater, and dance.
+While we may not have the resources that Van der Kolk has, we can incorporate what we can as we continue to learn how to most effectively treat our clients.

-We are passionate about EMDR because of the powerful healing it provides.
+We remain passionate about EMDR because of the powerful healing it provides.
 We know that the most effective EMDR treatment is provided by an innovative and attuned therapist willing to use all at his or her disposal to effect healing Mindfulness has proven benefits and is particularly useful in the Preparation Phase of EMDR.
 Neurofeedback is foundational for resetting the brain to calmness and many EMDR therapists use HeartMath for this purpose.
 Trauma sensitive yoga works on reconnecting the body to address helplessness and awareness of body sensations needing release as critical for healing.
-Self leadership through integration of self through IFS, ego state therapy, or DNMS is foundational for our fragmented dissociative clients.
+Self leadership through integration of self through IFS, ego state therapy, structural dissociation or DNMS is foundational for our clients with dissociation and fragmentation.
 Adding movement, particularly for children with traumatic stress, is also powerful.
-Several in our discussion talked about the use of activity (rolling a ball, play) is essential to healing as well as engagement.
+The use of activity (rolling a ball, play) is as essential to healing as well as engagement.
 As my mentor and Director of EMDR Consulting, Roy Kiessling LISW would say, "if you can think it, do it' with creative ways of working with those who have had adverse childhood experiences.
 The multitude of specialty approaches and protocols came from just such innovation.

 We strongly urge you to read the book, as there is so much that cannot be reflected here.
 This is a taste of what Bessel Van der Kolk so clearly, powerfully, and eloquently teaches us in his book, The Body Keeps the Score.